guertinlab/Nascent_RNA_Methods/README.md

 ```
 \normalsize
 ## Processing reads

+Here we describe processing and analysis of paired end PRO-seq libraries with unique molecular identifiers.

 The first processing step is to remove adapter sequence and simultaneously discard reads that have insert sizes of one base.
 The 3 prime adapter contains a UMI, which is sequenced prior to the adapter.
 Therefore, the vast majority of adapter/adapter ligation products have read lengths of exactly the length of the UMI.
 The option `-m $((UMI_length+2))` provides a one base buffer and discards reads with a length of the UMI + 1.